JuliaAI/MLJ.jl/docs/src/linear_pipelines.md

 # Linear Pipelines

 In MLJ a *pipeline* is a composite model in which models are chained together in a linear (non-branching) chain.
+For other arrangements, including custom architectures via learning networks, see [Composing Models](@ref).

 For purposes of illustration, consider a supervised learning problem with the following toy data: